SCHEUERMANN’S KYPHOSIS

 Anatomy of Kyphosis

-In order to understand your symptoms and treatment choices, it helps to start with a basic understanding of the anatomy of the mid-back.
-Become familiar with the various parts that make up the thoracic spine and how they work together.
+To understand your symptoms and treatment choices, it helps to start with a basic understanding of the anatomy of the mid-back.

 Learn more about the anatomy of the thoracic spine